cgsuarez1979/foodfacts/README.md

 ## Getting Started

-This project is a demo for building PWA application
+This project is a demo for building PWA application, you can read details of this [Here](https://www.fullstacklabs.co/blog/pwa-with-flutter)

 ## Getting Started